AqwamCreates/DataPredict/docs/API/ExperienceReplays/BaseExperienceReplay.md

 ### extendResetFunction()

-Set the function to run when reset() function is called.
+Adds new function on reset alongside with the current reset() function.

 ```
 BaseExperienceReplay:setResetFunction(resetFunction)